Combat Infantryman Badge: History

-After the United States' declaration of war in 1941, the War Department had difficulty in recruiting soldiers into the Infantry branch in the case when men were given the opportunity to choose their branch of assignment, and the morale of soldiers in the Infantry Branch remained low, namely due to the fact that "[o]f all Soldiers [sic], it was recognized that the infantryman continuously operated under the worst conditions and performed a mission that was not assigned to any other Soldier [sic] or unit...[t]he infantry, a small portion of the total Armed Forces, was suffering the most casualties while receiving the least public recognition."
+After the United States' declaration of war in 1941, the War Department had difficulty in recruiting soldiers into the Infantry branch in cases where men were given the opportunity to choose their branch of assignment, and the morale of soldiers in the Infantry branch remained low, namely due to the fact that "[o]f all Soldiers [sic], it was recognized that the infantryman continuously operated under the worst conditions and performed a mission that was not assigned to any other Soldier [sic] or unit ... [t]he infantry, a small portion of the total Armed Forces, was suffering the most casualties while receiving the least public recognition."
 Lt.
 Gen. Lesley J. McNair, commanding officer of the U.S. Army Ground Forces, championed the idea of creating an award recognizing the unique dangers faced by infantrymen.

-On 27 October 1943, the War Department formally established the Combat Infantryman Badge (CIB) and the Expert Infantryman Badge (EIB) awards in Section I, War Department Circular 269:
+On 27 October 1943, the War Department formally established the Combat Infantryman Badge (CIB) and the Expert Infantryman Badge (EIB) awards in Section I of War Department Circular 269:

-The present war has demonstrated the importance of highly-proficient, tough, hard, and aggressive infantry, which can be obtained only by developing a high degree of individual all-around proficiency on the part of every infantryman.
-As a means of attaining the high standards desired and to foster esprit de corps in infantry units; the Expert Infantryman and the Combat Infantryman badges are established for infantry personnel.
+"Infantrymen, including officers," established eligibility for the CIB by "exemplary conduct in action against the enemy" or "satisfactory performance of duty in action against the enemy in a major operation" determined and announced by theater commanders.
+The circular stipulated that "... only one of these badges will be worn at one time" and "the Combat Infantryman badge is the highest award."
+The awarding of the CIB was officially authorized with an executive order dated 15 November 1943.
+War Department Circular 186, dated 11 May 1944, rescinded Circular 269 and clarified CIB eligibility as being "restricted to officers, warrant officers, and enlisted men, assigned to infantry regiments or lower infantry units, except officers and enlisted men of the Medical Department and the Corps of Chaplains," who had performed "exemplary conduct in action against the enemy."
+On 30 June 1944, Congress approved an extra ten dollars in monthly pay to every soldier awarded the CIB, excepting commissioned officers.

-Moreover, War Department Circular 269 stipulated: "...only one of these badges will be worn at one time" and "the Combat Infantryman badge is the highest award"; the awarding of the CIB was officially authorized with an executive order dated 15 November 1943; later, on 30 June 1944, the U.S. Congress approved an extra ten dollars in monthly pay to every infantryman awarded the CIB—excepting commissioned officers.
-The World War II regulations did not formally prescribe a specific combat service period establishing the infantryman's eligibility for being awarded a Combat Infantryman Badge, thus, in 1947, the U.S. government implemented a policy authorizing the retroactive awarding of the Bronze Star Medal to World War II veteran soldiers who had been awarded the Combat Infantryman Badge, because the CIB was awarded only to soldiers who had borne combat duties befitting the recognition conferred by a Bronze Star Medal.
-Both awards required a commander's recommendation and a citation in the pertinent orders.
-General Marshall initiated this after Medal of Honor–recipient Major Charles W. Davis noted to him that: "It would be wonderful, if someone could design a badge for every infantryman who faces the enemy, every day and every night, with so little recognition".
+Retroactive awards

-War Department Circular 105, dated 13 March 1944 amended WD Circular 269.
+The World War II regulations originally did not prescribe a specific combat service period establishing infantrymen's eligibility for being awarded a CIB.
+War Department Circular 105, dated 13 March 1944, amended Circular 269.
 Page 2, paragraph IV.
-BADGE – Section 1, Circular No. 269 War Department, 1943, is amended by adding paragraph 8 as follows:
+BADGE – Section 1, Circular No. 269 War Department, 1943, adding paragraph 8, as follows: